 Match-goer of 26 years, editor of TAW and dad of two.
 Favourite player is John Barnes but Steven Gerrard runs him close. @robbohuyton on Twitter.

 Manager of Mold Alexandra FC in the Cymru Alliance Division, Uefa B Licence, member of FA Coaches Club and Registered Lawyer under The FA Football Agents Regulations.

 Orrell Park native.
 Exiled in Yorkshire for over two decades.
 Gave up season ticket in 1986, like an idiot.
 Has written stuff for Well Red, Late Tackle and the LFC website, among others.
 Warbreck Wanderers Player of the Year, 1981/82.
 Disappointingly risk-averse.

-Big LFC fan — too young to witness the glory days.
-First memories are the treble and Gary Mac’s right peg.
+Sub editor.
+Too young to witness the glory days.
+First memories are the Treble and Gary Mac’s right peg. @jsexton24 on Twitter.

 Adam is a professional actor and voiceover artist under his pseudonym of Adam Stevens.
 He’s appeared in shows like The IT Crowd, The Thick Of It and Emmerdale.
 He’s an avid Liverpool fan and once scored a penalty at the Kop end.
 Find him on Twitter: @adam_smith_82

 Moved to Liverpool with aspirations of being the next John Gibbons.
 Now a season ticket holder, just in time to experience the first league title of his lifetime.
 Loves Lucas Leiva.
 For keyring enquiries, contact via twitter.